Using Rest to battle restlessness

 That being said, I am still mom on Saturdays.
 Saturdays are often busy with family activities, so getting time alone is often out.

-I am working this year on being intentional about getting out of the house one evening a week for an hour or two by myself — sitting in a coffee shop, the library, wandering around a shopping center, whatever I feel like doing.
-I know that nothing is going to happen without setting aside a specific day ahead of time so I recently worked it out with my husband to make Wednesday evenings my alone-time.
+I am working this year on being intentional about getting out of the house one evening a week for an hour or two by myself — sitting in a coffee shop, the library, wandering around a shopping center, or whatever I feel like doing.
+I know that nothing is going to happen without setting aside a specific day ahead of time so I recently worked it out with my husband to make Wednesday evenings my alone time.

 Don’t cook or do dishes